OlgaCarvalho/beautiful-jekyll/_posts/2021-10-12-concepts-you-need-to-know-when-starting-a-SOC-job.md

 ---
 Recently I have started a job in a SOC (Security Operations Center).

 When you start working in a new company it is normal to notice there are abbreviations the team already uses daily.
-If you're a junior starting a new job probably you won't know the meaning of many, even though some could be obvious, since you are not used to the abbreviation itself it's normal to feel a little lost in the first conversations with your teammates.
+If you're a junior starting a new job probably you won't know the meaning of many, even though some could be obvious.
+Since you are not used to the abbreviation itself it's normal to feel a little lost in the first conversations with your teammates.

 Here I've compiled every abbreviation I encountered during my first month on the job.
 Feel free to browse trough if you are starting like me, or if you want to empower a new on-boarder to feel more confident.